 Traumatic injuries of the spleen are either penetrating or blunt.
 There are grading systems based on severity and anatomy, and management in recent years has become largely nonoperative.
 Post-splenectomy patients have important immunocompromise issues that must be managed properly in the setting of infection.

-A history of trauma to the left-upper quadrant should increase suspicion of splenic injury.
-The patient may exhibit Kehr sign, which is pain in the left shoulder that worsens with inspiration.
+A history of trauma to the left upper quadrant should increase suspicion of splenic injury.
+The patient may exhibit a Kehr sign, which is a pain in the left shoulder that worsens with inspiration.
 Abdominal tenderness and peritoneal signs are common presentations and should warrant further assessment.
 Abdominal wall contusions, hematoma, and/or splenomegaly may be present.
 An unremarkable physical exam should not exclude splenic injury in a patient with a positive history or symptoms.

 Management favors nonoperative and conservative treatment in hemodynamically stable patients.
 Conservative measures include fluid/blood replacement as necessary with monitoring.
 Patients should be considered for surgical intervention if they are hemodynamically unstable, have a significant injury to other systems, or if they are currently on anticoagulant/antiplatelet therapy.
 Candidates for surgical intervention will undergo exploratory laparotomy for assessment, repair, or removal.
 Angiographic embolization also may be considered as an alternative to surgery in patients who fail nonoperative management.